Chapter 11. Writing Style

 % vale .

 Vale works with major mainstream editors like editors/vim, editors/emacs, editors/vscode.
-At the moment the necessary configurations for editors/vim is described in Vim.
-Necessary configurations for editors/emacs is being worked on.
+At the moment the necessary configuration for editors/vim is described in Vim.
+A configuration for editors/emacs is being worked on.